satishpothuri/ml-gold-silver-price-direction-EDA/README.md

 ### Data Description

-Following data will be used for gold/silver price direction prediction which is comprised of historical daily observations spanning from 2000 to 2026, integrated from multiple sources:
+Following data is used for gold/silver price direction prediction which is comprised of historical daily observations spanning from 2000 to 2026, integrated from multiple sources:

 **Target Variables (Gold and Silver)**: